shuxiaobo/DeepLearningFramework/README.md

 This repository is implement for NLP reseacher who can use the pytorch(tensorflow will be supplied after) The purpose I create the repository is to accelerate the coding procedure. if you don't want to focus on the model code, create new model, or explore some interesting task.
-I think this one could help you a lot. you can concentrate on model code just by re-implement the code in models(there will give you a example).
+I think this one could help you a lot. you can concentrate on model code just by re-implement the code in models(An example will be given).

 ## Code Structure